Som-Energia/emili/README.md

 Simple interface for sending mails.
 Turns input formats such as Markdown or console outputs using ANSI colors into nice dual plaintext/html messages.
+You may specify an html skeleton and a css file which are turn mail compatible.

 ## Module usage